-In the event the IDMCC becomes unserviceable, the SIMCC will provide back-up support to the IDMCC.
+In the event the IDMCC becomes unserviceable, the SIMCC will provide backup support to the IDMCC.
 All the alerts for the IDMCC service area will be transmitted in SIT 185 format to a fax number nominated by the IDMCC or via AFTN.

-A register of national ships equipped with beacons is maintained by National SAR Agency.
+A register of national ships equipped with beacons is maintained by the National SAR Agency.

-II / B.ININMCC - INDIAN MISSION CONTROL CENTRE1.
+II / A.IN INMCC - INDIAN MISSION CONTROL CENTRELast updated: October 20101.
 GENERAL